chocolatetoothpaste/camino/README.md

 Camino.route accepts 2 options:

 **methods** is an array of supported methods for the URL.
 On the server, this will most likely be request methods.
-In the browser, whatever you want, really...
+There is nothing built in to work in the browser, so you can devise your own trickery to use this however you want.
+If you don't pass in a list of allowed methods, any method will be accepted as long as a request matches a route.

 **responder** is a custom function/library/whatever that you pass in to handle responses from your callbacks.
 If you provide a responder at the route level, it will be used instead of the global response object (if one even exists)

-If you don't pass in a list of allowed methods, your code will always execute if a request matches a route.
-Think of it like methods = "*"

 #### callback --- Function